How Does LendingTree Get Paid?

 Comparing several loan offers in order to find the best rate.

 Shopping around doesn’t have to be a long process, either.
-You can get up to five financing offers from different lenders by filling out a single form with LendingTree’s auto marketplace.
+You can get financing offers from up to five different lenders by filling out a single form with LendingTree’s auto marketplace.
 Comparing rates won’t affect your credit score, and having several offers in front of you will ensure you’re getting the lowest rates for your new or used GMC.

 In-house financing